historyhelpers/math_games/README.md

 # math_games
 A few math games.

+##### UPDATED
+    - all i did was that i just fixed grammar errors and removed navbar and stuff cuz there was one game

 This page is an attempt to make simple math games for kids using JavaScript.
 The idea is to see the extend of JavaScript when it comes to mathematical problems.

 ## Games: